Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 ## Abstract and learning objectives

-In this workshop, the student will gain experience designing solutions using Azure business continuity and disaster recovery (BCDR) technologies.
-Three different types of environments will be examined.
-The first will consist of on-premises VMs running applications that will be migrated to Azure IaaS.
-Next, Azure IaaS applications that need to be failed over from either on-premises to Azure or between two Azure Regions.
-Finally, the use of automated failover technologies built into Azure PaaS services App Service and SQL Database will be used for PaaS applications.

-Learning Objectives:

--   Understanding the different use cases for implementing Azure Site Recovery (ASR), for on-premises VM migration to Azure IaaS

--   Determine how to leverage various Azure technologies together to build a complex and robust IaaS BCDR plan this consists of using Azure Site Recovery, Azure Automation, Traffic Manager and SQL Server Always On Availability Groups (VMs), to failover and failback an Azure IaaS IIS application and database from one Azure Region to another

--   Design for high-availability and using BCDR techniques with Azure PaaS including Traffic Manager, SQL Database Failover Groups with Azure App Services
+In this hands-on lab, you will implement three different environments and use Azure BCDR technologies to achieve three distinct goals for each environment type.
+These will include a migration to Azure, Azure region to region failover, and a PaaS implementation using BCDR technologies to ensure high availability of an application.

+At the end of this hands-on lab, you will be better able to build a complex and robust IaaS BCDR solution.

 ## Overview

-In this hands-on lab (HOL), attendees will implement three different environments and use Azure BCDR technologies to achieve three distinct goals for each environment type.
-These will include a migration to Azure, Azure region to region failover using Azure Site Recovery (ASR), and a PaaS implementation using BCDR technologies to ensure high availably of an application.
+The Business continuity and disaster recovery hands-on lab is an exercise that will challenge you to implement a BCDR solution that includes three different environments and uses Azure BCDR technologies to achieve three distinct goals for each environment type.
+These will include a migration to Azure, Azure region to region failover using Azure Site Recovery (ASR), and a PaaS implementation using BCDR technologies to ensure high availability of an application.

+The hands-on lab can be implemented on your own, but it is highly recommended to pair up with other members at the lab to model a real-world experience and to allow each member to share their expertise for the overall solution.

 ## Solution architecture